-- 1. Monitoring of fuel nitrogen content shall not be required when firing natural gas: - a.
-Analysis for fuel sulfur content of the natural gas shall be conducted using one of the EPA approved ASTM reference methods for the measurement of sulfuring ascous fuels, or an approved alternative method.
-The reference methods are ASTM D1072-90(94)E-1; ASTM

-D3031-81(86); ASTM D3246-92; and ASTM D4084-94 as referenced in 40 CFR
+- 1. Monitoring of fuel nitrogen content shall not be required when firing natural gas. - 2: Sulfur Monitoring: - approved ASTM reference methods for the measurement of sulfur in gaseous fuels; or an approved alternative method.
+The reference methods are ASTM D1072-90(94)E-1; ASTM D3031-81(86); ASTM D3246-92; and ASTM D4084-94 as referenced in 40 CFR 60.335(b)(2). - b.
+Sulfur monitoring shall be conducted once per quarter for six quarters beginning on July 25 and 1, 1996. - c.

-60.335(b)(2). - entales services and be Sulfur monitoring shall be conducted once penquatter for six quarters; beginning on July and with the services and the services are services and the services and the services and the services are services are services and the services are services are services are services are services and the services are services are services are services are services and the services are services are services are services are services are services are services and the services are services are - c.
 If the sulfur monitoring required for natural gas by 2(b) above shows little variability and the calculated sulfur dioxide emissions represents consistent compliance with the sulfur dioxide emission limits specified under 40 CFR 60.333, sample analysis shall be conducted twice per year.
 This monitoring shall be conducted during the first and third quarters of each calendar year. - d.
-Should any sulfur analysis as required by items 2(b) or 2(c) above indicate noncompliance with 40 CFR 60.333 the City will notify the Department of Environmental Protection of such excess emission and the customized further indicate examined. - 3.
+Should any sulfur analysis as required by items 2(b) or 2(c) above indicate noncompliance with 40 CFR 60:333 the City will notify the Department of Environmental Protection of such excess emission and the customized fuel monitoring schedule shall be reexamined. - 3.
 The City will notify the Department of Environmental Protection of any change in natural gas supply for reexamination of this monitoring schedule.
 A substantial change in natural gas quality (i.e., sulfur content varying greater than 10 grains/1000 cf gas) shall be considered as a change in natural gas supply.
 Sulfur content of the natural gas will be monitored weekly during the interim period when this monitoring schedule is being reexamined. - 4.
 Records of sampling analysis and natural gas supply pertinent to this monitoring schedule shall be retained by the City for a period of five (5) years, and shall be available for inspection by appropriate regulatory personnel. - 5.
 The City will obtain the sulfur content of the natural gas from Florida Gas Transmission Company.

-[40 CFR 60.334(b)(2), Rule 62-213.400, F.A.C.; and, AC 53-190437 and PSD-FL-166]
+[40 CFR 60.334(b)(2); Rule 62-213.400, F.A.C.; and, AC 53-190437 and PSD-FL-166]